BOTSWANA 8 Days

 Driving time:

-Moremi Camp —-> Maun Airport: 4.5 hours by road, or a 35-minute flight on a small aircraft.
+Moremi Camp —-> Maun Airport: 4.5 - 5 hours by bumpy road, or a 35-minute flight on a small aircraft.

 Average cost: